rda0/web-greeter-theme-luminosity/README.md

 Customizable LightDM Web Greeter theme based on the design of [luminos](https://github.com/muhammadsayuti/lightdm-webkit-theme-luminos) by (Muhammad Sayuti) which is based on the [official LightDM Webkit Greeter theme](https://github.com/Antergos/lightdm-webkit-theme-antergos) of [Antergos Linux](http://antergos.com)

 This dark theme was built for use on Linux Workstations at the [Department of Physics ETH Zurich](https://www.phys.ethz.ch/), because there was no suitable theme available that would allow us to use it in combination with a central authentication provider like LDAP or Kerberos.
-Other themes present a list of users to select from, as it is done on the default LightDM configuration, which does just not scal with our currently active 1728 LDAP users :) Most of the javascript code had to be rewritten to replace the userlist with a username prompt.
+Other themes present a list of users to select from, as it is done with the default LightDM configuration, which does just not scale with our currently active 1728 LDAP users :)

 ## Features